-The easiest way to adjust your risk is to build a portfolio of different asset classes: low risk investments like time deposits, money market funds and bonds will lower your risk, while stocks will increase your risk.
+The easiest way to adjust your risk is to build a portfolio of different asset classes: like time deposits, money market funds and bonds will lower your risk, while stocks will increase your risk.

 This means don’t put all your eggs in one basket.
 There’s two things to consider: geography and sector.

 Geography: If most of your investments are in a market like China, Hong Kong or United States – a single event like the trade war, or Brexit could cause your investments to suffer.
 Having your investments spread across geographies reduces that risk.